tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 `skP` is the private key corresponding to Issuer Key, known only to the Issuer.

-The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/token-response" and the index_result set in the "Sec-Token-Origin" header.
+The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/token-response", the index_result set in the "Sec-Token-Origin" header, and the limit of tokens allowed for a Client for the Origin within a policy window set in the "Sec-Token-Limit" header.

 ~~~
 :status = 200
 content-type = message/token-response
 content-length = 512
 sec-token-origin = index_result
+set-token-limit = Token limit

 <Bytes containing the blind_sig>
 ~~~